-of data requirements.
+Dynamical network models provide an demanding example of data requirements.
 It is typical for the number of model parameters to proliferate to an unmanageable number, since each element of the network may follow a slightly different local nonlinear dynamical model.
-Such a situation may overwhelm even the most robust parameter-fitting algorithms.
-We differentiate between two different types of network heterogeneities, calling a network weakly heterogeneous if the individual nodes of the network can be modeled by similar systems with differing parameter settings, and strongly heterogeneous if no such simplification exists.
-We will show the consensus set method, implemented below in the context of the unscented EnKF [13], to be useful for tracking and parameter identification in weakly heterogeneous networks undergoing complicated and nonstationary nonlinear dynamics, and in some cases for strongly heterogeneous networks.
+Such a situation may overwhelm even the most robust parameter fitting algorithms.
+Since the model equations cannot be determined accurately, data assimilation applied in this way may be infeasible.
+We differentiate between two different types of network heterogeneity, calling a network weakly heterogeneous if the individual nodes of the network can be modeled by similar systems with differing parameter settings, and strongly heterogeneous if no such simplification exists.
+We will show the consensus set method, implemented below in the context of the EnKF, to be useful for tracking and parameter identification in weakly heterogeneous networks undergoing complicated and nonstationary nonlinear dynamics, and in some cases for strongly heterogeneous networks.

 First consider the weakly heterogeneous case.
 Begin with a general dynamical model with k parameters.
-Assume that several such versions of the model, with different parameter settings, are part of a network, and assume that the resulting dynamics is partially observable.
-In a moderately large network undergoing nonlinear dynamics, fitting all parameter settings in the network, along with reconstructing the full dynamical state from partial observations, will be infeasible.
-The idea of the consensus method is to track the weakly heterogeneous network with a homogeneous network of identical systems with a single set of k parameters that are fitted by the EnKF.
+Assume that several such versions of the model, with different parameter settings, are part of a network, and assume that the resulting dynamics are partially observable.
+In a moderately large network undergoing nonlinear dynamics, fitting all parameter settings in the network will be infeasible.
+The idea of the consensus method is to track the weakly heterogeneous network with a homogeneous network of identical systems with a single set of k parameters that are fit by the EnKF.
 The tracking will be inexact, because a heterogeneous network is being tracked by a homogeneous network.
-However, under the assumption that the heterogeneity is sufficiently weak, we show the ability of the EnKF to periment.
-State-of-the-art methods such as ensemble Kalman filtering (EnKF) normally rely on good models to track the system and update the current system state (called the back-ground in numerical weather prediction) [6].
-The EnKF [7-11] is routinely used to complete partial state information.
-More recently, it has been extended to an algorithm for fit-ting a limited number of parameters as well as reconstructing the system state, in the presence of significant noise levels, sometimes called the dual-estimation problem [12,13].
-The difficulty of fitting increases with the number of parameters needed, due to the rapid increase in data requirements.
-Dynamical network models provide a demanding example determine a consensus set of parameters that enables the homogeneous network to follow the heterogeneous network closely enough for many prediction and control purposes.
+However, under the assumption that the heterogeneity is sufficiently weak, we show the ability of the EnKF to determine a consensus set of parameters that enables the homogeneous network to follow the heterogeneous network closely enough for many prediction and control purposes.
 The goal is not mathematical exactness, but an approximation that is close enough to be useful in an experimental scenario.